Eduard Stăncioiu

 Eduard Cornel Stăncioiu (born 3 March 1981) is a Romanian former professional footballer who played as a goalkeeper.

 Club career

 Stăncioiu began his career at Sportul Studenţesc, where he played for 8 years.
 During the summer of 2006 he moved to CFR Cluj as a free agent.

-Stăncioiu accomplished a feat when he conceded no goals between rounds 26 and 30 of the Romanian Liga 1 2004–2005 season.
+Stăncioiu accomplished a feat when he conceded no goals between rounds 26 and 30 of the Divizia A 2004–05 season.
 He managed to keep his goal untouched for a total of 457 minutes.

 On 15 June 2018, Stăncioiu left FCSB after 2 years with the club.

 International career

 Stăncioiu played his only game for the Romania national team on 31 May 2008, in a friendly game against Montenegro.